tsgates/arch-wiki-markdown/wiki/RTorrent.md

 -------------

 Note:See the rTorrent wiki article on this subject for more information:
-Common Tasks in rTorrent for Dummies
+Common Tasks in rTorrent for Dummies.

 Before running rTorrent, find the example configuration file /usr/share/doc/rtorrent/rtorrent.rc and copy it to ~/.rtorrent.rc: